graveja0/health-care-markets/README.md

 2010 data.
 HRRs and HSAs, by comparison, are defined by patient flows to hospitals in 1992 and 1993.

-Clearly, flows patients and commuters have changed substantially in many areas in the last 20-30 years.
+Clearly, flows of patients and commuters have changed substantially in many areas in the last 20-30 years.
 Whether these changes are material to defining geographic boundaries of contemporary health care markets remains an open question we will explore here.

 Finally, it is worth mentioning that regulatory and antitrust reviews